-3. PROMOTES ANAL AND ORAL SEX
+3. NORMALIZES ANAL AND ORAL SEX

-Normalizes these high-risk sexual behaviors and may omit vital medical facts, such as the extremely high STI infection rates (i.e., HIV and HPV) and the oral and anal cancer rates of these high-risk sex acts.
+Introduces these high-risk sexual behaviors to children and may normalize them.
+May omit vital medical facts, such as the extremely high STI rates (i.e., HIV and HPV) and the oral and anal cancer rates associated with these risky sex acts.